novalramdhani/novalramdhani/README.md

 I'm now active in a community I built called [fullstuckid](https://github.com/fullstuckid) and to contributing with my programming community friends.

+- 🌱 I'm currently learning javascript for backend.
+- 🚀 All of my projects are available at [official website](https://novalnotes.vercel.app/projects)
+- 📫 How to reach me: novalfitrahramdhani@gmail.com
+- 💼 Work from home made me do more projects than ever

 ### Tech stack

 <a href="https://nextjs.org/"><img align="left" alt="Nextjs" title="Nextjs" width="25px" src="https://cdn.worldvectorlogo.com/logos/nextjs-2.svg" /></a>